ruguevara/dizher/README.md

 # Dizher

-Dizher (and AvtoDizher) is a 8-bit Graphics Converter for lovely retro color-restricive graphics modes.
+Dizher (and AvtoDizher) is a 8-bit Graphics Converter for lovely retrocomputers with color-restricive graphics modes.

 Turn on, tune in, drop out.